wesleydonald/MTRN4231/README.md

   <img src="images/Gripper.png" height="500" style="vertical-align: middle;">
 </p>

 The end effector is actuated using a DSS-P05 servo, controlled through a ROS 2 node (`gripper`) that communicates with an Arduino over a serial connection.
-The node exposes a custom service (`/gripper_service`, type `CloseGripper`) which accepts either `"open"` or `"close"` as valid commands.
+The node exposes a custom service (`/gripper_service`) which accepts either `"open"` or `"close"` as valid commands.

 When the node starts, it attempts to open the serial port (`/dev/ttyUSB0`).
 If successful, commands recieved through the service are forwarded directly to the Arduino, which actuates the servo accordingly.
 If the Arduino is not connected, the node logs a warning but remains active so that the rest of the system can continue operating.

 Mechanically, the chassis mounts to the UR5 wrist using a Housing Block and an End Effector Mount.
 The end effector’s mass is included in the URDF to ensure accurate planning and simulation.
 The URDF also defines collision geometry and a mesh to visualise the end effector in rviz.

 ## System Visualisation
 The system is visualised in RViz, where both the UR5e robot and the custom gripper URDF are loaded through a combined launch sequence that starts the UR driver, MoveIt, and RViz with a custom configuration.
 RViz displays the full robot model alongside several marker topics published by the visualisation node, which provides a live representation of the detected board as well as the black and white game pieces.
-These markers are generated from perception inputs (/detected/board, /detected/pieces/white, /detected/pieces/black) and rendered as mesh resources, allowing the operator to observe the system’s understanding of the game state.
+These markers are generated from perception inputs (`/detected/board`, `/detected/pieces/white`, /`detected/pieces/black`) and rendered as mesh resources, allowing the operator to observe the system’s understanding of the game state.
 This visualisation demonstrates the TF alignment of the board as well.

 <p align="center">
   <img src="images/Visualisation.png" width="600">